Entanglement and Confinement in Coupled Quantum Systems: Coupled SYK Model

-Another interesting feature in Fig.~\ref{fig:overlap_SYK} is that the overlap displays a minimum as a function of coupling strength $\mu$, and the value $\mu^*$ at which this occurs moves considerably with system size, in particular for $q=4$.
-While for $N=28$ and $32$, we have $\mu^* \simeq 0.15,0.1$ for $q=4$ (as observed in previous studies~\cite{Garcia-Garcia:2019poj,Lantagne:2019}), we obtain $\mu^* \simeq 0.05$ for $N=48,52$.
+Another interesting feature in Fig.~\ref{fig:overlap_SYK} is that the overlap displays a minimum for a coupling strength $\mu^*$ which moves considerably with system size, in particular for $q=4$.
+While for $N=28$ and $32$, we have $\mu^* \simeq 0.15,0.1$ for $q=4$ (as observed in previous work~\cite{Garcia-Garcia:2019poj,Lantagne:2019}), we obtain $\mu^* \simeq 0.05$ for $N=48,52$.
 The largest sizes for $q=8$ develop a minimum around a similar value $\mu^* \simeq 0.04$.
-However, it is hard based on our data to extrapolate to the thermodynamic limit behavior, in particular for $q=8$ where the minimum $\mu^*$ does not vary monotonously with system size.
-Based solely on the $q=4$ data, it is possible that for larger $N$, $\mu^*$ continues to decreases with a decreasing minimum overlap.
+It is hard based on our data to extrapolate to the thermodynamic limit behavior, in particular for $q=8$ where the minimum $\mu^*$ does not vary monotonously.
+Based solely on the $q=4$ data, it is possible that for larger $N$, $\mu^*$ continues to decrease together with a decreasing minimum overlap.